fractaldotbox/ddevkit/apps/docs/src/content/docs/design/dependencies.md

 In the web context, dependencies make the bundle larger and the site slower.
 [Island Architecture](https://docs.astro.build/en/concepts/islands/) --  we try to contain comopnents into static ones as plain markups and text when possible, and limit interacitivt to speicifc componenst.
 This help simplify diff across versions and make a larger chunk of the dApp served by IPFS which is immutable.
 This also help rendering infrequently updated contnet faster, composing different frameworks in a page and encourages pushing slow operations to the server.
 Typically, we postpone hydration for components requiring a connected wallet.

 In the context of autonomous agent, a simple package-lock.json is not sufficient to guarantee your agent keep running autonomously and safely.
-As dev we are just tired of [https://en.wikipedia.org/wiki/Dependency_hell].
-As we argued in [Architecture](/architecture.md) the challenge is even more prominent for diverse, decentralized agents than dApps.
+As we argued in [Build your own library](/build-your-own-library.md) the challenge is even more prominent for diverse, decentralized agents than dApps.